AhmedRebai/fin_ml_projects_polytechnique_tunisie_option_eges/project2/README.md

 This section will spotlight the significance of preprocessing steps, including text tokenization, stop-word removal, and other techniques.
 These steps are crucial to prepare textual data for effective analysis.

-## 4. Financial Textual Normalization and Scaling:

-We will highlight the normalization and scaling methods applied to ensure that textual data is presented in a consistent format for analysis.

-## 5. Financial Textual Handling Categorical Data:

-This part will underscore the importance of handling categorical data within the textual dataset.
-Effective management of categorical data is essential for meaningful analysis.
-## 6. Financial Textual Data Splitting:
+## 4. Financial Textual Data Splitting:

-We will emphasize the process by which the dataset is split into training, validation, and testing subsets.
-This ensures that our models are developed and evaluated effectively.
-## 7. Financial Textual Feature Selection:
+## 5. Financial Textual Feature Selection:

 We will detail the techniques used to select the most relevant features.
 Feature selection is crucial for optimizing model efficiency and interpretability.

-## 8. Financial Textual Data Quality Assurance:
+## 6. Financial Textual Data Quality Assurance:

 This section will underscore the importance of data quality assurance measures.
 These measures ensure that the data maintains its integrity throughout the analysis process.